DespairC/SimpleDB/course-info-2021/lab3.md

 <!--
   * <a name="change">The following three paragraphs are different in this version of the lab. </a> * .-->
-*  For equality joins, when one of the attributes is a primary key, the number of tuples produced by the join cannot be larger than the cardinality of the non-primary key attribute.
+*  For equality joins, when one of the attributes is a primary key, the number of tuples produced by the join cannot be larger than the cardinality of the non-primary key attribute(属性).
-* For equality joins when there is no primary key, it's hard to say much about what the size of the output is -- it could be the size of the product of the cardinalities of the tables (if both tables have the same value for all tuples) -- or it could be 0.
-It's fine to make up a simple heuristic (say, the size of the larger of the two tables).
+* For equality（均等） joins when there is no primary key, it's hard to say much about what the size of the output is -- it could be the size of the product of the cardinalities（基数） of the tables (if both tables have the same value for all tuples) -- or it could be 0.
+It's fine to make up a simple heuristic(启发式) (say, the size of the larger of the two tables).
-*  For range scans, it is similarly hard to say anything accurate about sizes.
+*  For range scans, it is similarly hard to say anything accurate(准确的) about sizes.
-   The size of the output should be proportional to the sizes of the inputs.
-It is fine to assume that a fixed fraction of the cross-product is emitted by range scans (say, 30%).
+   The size of the output should be proportional(对称的) to the sizes of the inputs.
+It is fine to assume that a fixed fraction（分数） of the cross-product is emitted by range scans (say, 30%).
 In general, the cost of a range join should be larger than the cost of a non-primary key equality join of two tables of the same size.